rtibi/MCW-Azure-Stack/OperationsLab/HOL step-by-step - Azure Stack.md

 ### Task 3: Azure Monitor, Update and Configuration Management

 >Note: for this exercise you will need access to an Azure Subscription - the management of these resources will not create any cost other than Azure Storage.
+The Update Management solution requires linking a Log Analytics workspace to your Automation account.
+For a definitive list of supported regions, see https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings.
+The region mappings do not affect the ability to manage virtual machines in a separate region than your Automation account.

 - Configure Azure Monitor, Update Management, Change Tracking, Inventory, and MAP solutions in Azure for your Azure Stack VMs - https://aka.ms/azstackupdatemgmt